-Throughout the duration of the plan, additional resources specifically focusing on postsecondary CTE (including career advising, work-based learning, articulated credit, credentials, and instructor recruitment and retention) will be developed.
+Additional resources specifically focusing on postsecondary CTE (including career advising, work-based learning, articulated credit, credentials, and instructor recruitment and retention) will be developed.

 ii. facilitate collaboration among eligible recipients in the development and coordination of career and technical education programs and programs of study and career pathways that include multiple entry and exit points;